The Girl in Black Stockings: Production

+The movie was based on the story Wanton Murder by South African author Peter Godfrey that was set in Transvaal.
+The film rights were sold through Godfrey's American-based sister, Vonne Godfrey.
+The filmmakers relocated the story to Utah.

 The movie's working title was Black Stockings.
 It was filmed on location in the small Utah city of Kanab; the lodge in the film is the real-life Parry Lodge in Kanab, which had often served to house movie crews filming in the area.
-Filming also took place at Three Lakes and the Moqui Cave in Utah as well as Fredonia, Arizona.
+Filming also took place at Three Lakes and the Moqui Cave in Utah and in Fredonia, Arizona.
+The filmmakers had also shot the western film Quincannon, Frontier Scout (1956) in the area.

 The Girl in Black Stockings was Van Doren's first film after the birth of her son and her consequent release from Universal.